zignaly-open/zignaly-neo/README.md

 This will install all dependencies and link projects together.
 Next instructions vary by the repository.

-Also, now to install dependenies you should use:
+Also, now to install dependencies you should use:

 ```
 lerna add package-name --scope=zignaly-ui